Walking Grades and Fitness

 Day 8.
 Drive to the settlement of Esso, home to the Evens, one of the 4 indigenous peoples of Kamchatka.
 Visit the local museum to learn something of their culture.
 Welcome dinner with Even folk concert.
 Accommodation in private hotel.

 Day 9.
-Return by 4 or 6WD bus back to south and stay in tent camp near Malky thermal hot springs, bathe in hot natural water.
+Return by 4 or 6WD bus back to south and stay in tents in Snow Valley Base, bathe in pool with hot thermal natural water.

 Day 10.
 Drive to Mutnovsky Volcano plateau (180 km).
 Rest near Viluchinsky waterfall.
 Further drive to Mutnovsky volcano plateau (1 hour).
 Evening excursion on a plateau of alive with volcanic activity.
 Overnight in tents.